phpwomen/combell/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

+Website bugs must be reported in the Issues section of this project, here on Github.
 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 After you've made sure this bug hasn't been reported, create an issue and provide the following information.

 Explain the problem and include additional details to help maintainers reproduce the problem: